Demurrer Law In California

 Examples

-• The plaintiff gave money to the defendant and alleges in the complaint that the defendant did not pay the money back.
+• The plaintiff sues for breach of contract because he wants money paid back.
 But, the plaintiff never alleged in the complaint that there was actually an agreement to pay the money back.
-In this case, if the plaintiff claims at the hearing that the plaintiff lent the money to the defendant, the court will likely sustain the demurrer and allow the plaintiff to amend the complaint to allege that the money was given as a loan under an agreement.
+In this case, the defendant can demur the complaint on the basis that the plaintiff failed to identify the existence of a contract which obligated the defendant to pay it back.
+In opposing the demurrer, if the plaintiff can show the court that the complaint can be amended to allege the existence of a contract, without contradicting any of the other original allegations, the court will likely sustain the demurrer with leave to amend, and allow the plaintiff to amend the complaint to allege that the money was given as a loan under an agreement.

 Conclusion